warber0x/AUTO_SUB_EXTRACTOR/README.md

 Here are what AUTO_SUB_EXTRACTOR will perform when executed:

-1- It extracts subdomains from crt.sh
+1. It extracts subdomains from crt.sh
-2- Remove dups and store in a file
+2. Remove dups and store in a file
-4- Run httprobe to validate urls
+4. Run httprobe to validate urls
-5- print URLs & store in file for future usage.
+5. print URLs & store in file for future usage

 => All the sudomains validated are in the same folder where the Sub_Extractor.py was executed.